Youth For Understanding

 Youth For Understanding (YFU) is an international educational exchange organization.
-A network of over 50 independent national organizations worldwide, YFU representatives work together to advance learning across cultures.
+A network of over 45 independent national organizations worldwide, YFU representatives work together to advance learning across cultures.

 Each year, YFU exchanges approximately 4,500 students worldwide.

 Organization

-YFU conducts its exchange programs via direct contact between independent national organizations in over 50 countries.
+YFU conducts its exchange programs via direct contact between independent national organizations in over 45 countries.
 These autonomous organizations represent the international community network of YFU.
-Other YFU international activities are carried out by a volunteer International Advisory Council and a professional staff known as the International Secretariat.
+Other YFU international activities are carried out by a volunteer International Board and a professional staff known as the Global Office.

 YFU organizations around the world subscribe to a set of basic operating and philosophic basic standards.

 The umbrella body for national Youth For Understanding organisations across Europe is EEE-YFU.

 History of YFU

 Youth for Understanding was founded by Rachel Andresen.
 In 1951 it was proposed to church leaders in Ann Arbor, Michigan, USA that teenagers from Germany be brought to the United States to live with a family and attend high school for a year.
 As a result, 75 German teenagers arrived in Michigan in July 1951 and were hosted by volunteer U.S. families.

 The exchange program itself originated in late summer 1951 by the High Commission in Germany as the "Urban/Rural Teen-Age Exchange Program".
 Already in its first year it was supported by members of the Michigan Council of Churches (MCC) under the motto "Youth for Understanding".
 Within the next 10 years it evolved into two organizations YFU-USA and YFU-Germany.
 The first "exchange" from the United States to Germany was a summer program with 30 US high school students organized by MCC-alumni.
 During that year, Germany became a sovereign country, and the US government stopped funding the exchange program with Germany, which continued as a not-for-profit activity between the two YFU organizations.
 In 1961/62, a one-year exchange program from the US to Germany was added with 6 initial students from the US.

 YFU Japan and YFU Mexico were established in 1958.

-YFU, Inc., the non-profit educational organization, was established in 1964, and the organization's offices were moved to Rosedale in Washington, D.C. in 1978.
+YFU, Inc., the non-profit educational organization, was established in 1964, and the organization's offices were moved to Rosedale in Washington, D.C., in 1978.

 On March 8, 2002, YFU, Inc. ceased operations and filed for Chapter 11 bankruptcy later that year.

 The YFU organization in United States was reorganized as YFU USA Inc., which opened on March 9, 2002.
 The organization's offices were moved to Bethesda, Maryland later in 2002.
 Ulrich Zahlten, founder and former chair of YFU Deutschland, became the new chairman of the board of YFU USA.